-Biden announces effort to ID toxic air issues in veterans
+Biden announces plan to ID, treat vets’ ills from toxic air

 Beau Biden’s death was a defining moment for Joe Biden, one he said affected his decision to sit out the 2016 presidential race.
 The younger Biden deployed from October 2008 until September 2009 as a captain in the Delaware Army National Guard.
 In 2013, he was diagnosed with a tumor, and he died two years later at age 46.

-Meehan, who is investigating the role of inhalation exposures among military personnel who were deployed to Southwest Asia, said it isn’t only burn pits that are the issue — the air quality in some countries is so poor that troops would not be allowed to work there under civilian federal workplace guidelines.
+Meehan, who along with his colleagues is investigating the role of inhalation exposures among military personnel who were deployed to Southwest Asia, said it isn’t only burn pits that are the issue — the air quality in some countries is so poor that troops would not be allowed to work there under civilian federal workplace guidelines.
 The center receives funding from the Department of Defense, along with private donors.

-Meehan has worried that troops who came back with breathing problems were being compared with regular Americans to determine whether there was a higher rate of lung illness.
-But those deployed with the U.S. military are in peak physical condition and can generally run faster and are stronger and more fit than average Americans.
+Meehan has worried that troops who came back with breathing problems are being compared with other Americans to determine whether there is a higher rate of lung illness.
+But those deployed with the U.S. military are in peak physical condition, stronger and more fit than average Americans.
 To come back unable to make it up stairs without getting winded or unable to lift anything without breathing heavily is highly unusual.

 “When you compare them to another group, you have to compare them to another healthy, fit group,” Meehan said.
 “That’s one of the problems overlooked in surveys that have shown no higher incidence of cancer.”

-Note: This story has been corrected to show that name of hospital is National Jewish ‘Health’ not National Jewish ‘Hospital.’